SPT-Mod-Dev/SPT-Mod-Dev/README.md

 ### 4.2.0 Thunder at Our Mod

 #### General
- - Update to 1.18.3 and 1.19.01 with most changes, excluding:
+ - Update to 1.18.3 and 1.19.01 with most changes, excluding in particular:
+   - (1.19) ABDACOM shared tree temporarily hidden
    - (1.19) Terrain nerfs to flame tanks
-   - (1.19) Not giving bonuses for USA ABDA Maintain Strategic Flexibility for now
    - (1.18.3) HMG and LMG module changes
    - (1.18.3) Most of Ship & Navy changes
  - Fully updated 'Fate of Czechoslovakia' event to Peace for our Time
  - Updated most resource prospecting decisions to allow excavation tech greater than or equal to the existing requirements

+#### Australia
+ - Disabled focus branch 'No. 1 Flying Training School'

 #### Czechoslovakia
  - Can no longer federalize or beg Moscow for halp with Peace for Our Time enabled